kiancchen/Vending-Machine/Sprint3Report.md

 ![Screen Shot 2020-11-19 at 9.58.21 PM.png](https://i.loli.net/2020/11/19/Rbx2XtHATY6Gfsw.png)

 After click `Checkout` button, there is a window display items' amount in cart.
 Besides, there are three more operations, card, cash or cancel.
-And in the middle there is 120s countdown, when it comes to 0, it will automatically back to default window.
+And in the middle there is 120s countdown, when it comes to 0, it will automatically back to default window, and record this transaction to be cancelled with reason "timeout".

 ![Screen Shot 2020-11-19 at 9.59.17 PM.png](https://i.loli.net/2020/11/19/YmyXugcSDkZnzMd.png)

 ### Card Payment